rafawelsh/ravenous-app-react-exercise/README.md

 ### `3.
 State`

 Added state to the SearchBar component.
 This allowed the app to pass information when the user selects a filter option.

+### `4.
+Yelp API`

+Connected the app to the Yelp API to request calls for restaurants searched by the user.
+The sorting options were already created, 'best match', 'highest rated', and 'most reviewed'.
+The last step just focused on creating the fetch calls and hooking up the Yelp.js files to App.js.
+The app is now able to render restaurants as a lite version of Yelp.